- MTM Systems

 Arrange training for suitably qualified MTM practitioners to become Instructor members, so they may train others in the range of MTM techniques.

-Co-operate with other MTM bodies and adopt recognised standards of training and qualification as approved by the IMD.
+Co-operate with other MTM bodies and adopt recognised standards of training and qualification as approved by the One-MTM Network.

 Provide a social network where members can share problems & solutions within the growing community of MTM specialists.